ashemath/wizardlab/README.md

 ### Services
 The services VM is a target for infrastructure configuration.
 Think of it as a blank slate for you to test configuration against.
-Service knows about controller by its `/etc/hosts` *In development*: Samba share for WDS at /srv/wds
+Service knows about controller by its `/etc/hosts`
-For a WDS server living at 192.168.56.4

-Playbooks for Services are under [playbooks/roles/infra](playbooks/roles/controller)
+Playbooks targeting the services VM are found throughout the playbooks, and many of the infrasture configurations are just variations on setting up the services VM.

 ## PXE
+The PXE make target gives you a simple to setup PXE boot server that allows you to try out different unix-based operating systems.
 TFTP, DHCP, and a configured self-hosted install of netboot.xyz.
-For example: Bring up the Client machine
+For example:
 ```
-$ vagrant ssh controller
+$ vagrant ssh control
+$ make keys
 $ make pxe
 ```